 The first course at my family’s Thanksgiving is always soup.
 As a kid I didn’t care for soup, but I was always seated next to my Grandpa and he told me if I didn’t finish my soup then I couldn’t have the good stuff that came next.
 Uh.. no turkey?
 No mashed potatoes?
 No pie!?
 So naturally..
 I ate the soup.
 As I grew up I actually became more of a soup person, I guess somethings are just better with age.
-One of my favorite soups has to be this butternut squash soup my Mom makes, that has always been a huge hit at Thanksgiving.

 I would say the toughest part about Thanksgiving is cooking space.
 Unless you’re blessed with multiple ovens, a huge range top, things get cramped and stressful real fast.
 It suddenly becomes a math game of timing when to cook things, whats going in the oven at this time, when to reheat that first dish you put in… (I think we are all getting stressed out just thinking about this already).